Notice: There is no legacy documentation available for this item, so you are seeing the current documentation.

 Here’s a list of the tags you can use in the Before Your Content and After Your Content fields:

-- Blog Link – This will display the name of your site as a link back to your homepage
+- Author Link – This will display the name of the author with a link to the author archive.

-- Category – This will display the category name for your blog post
+- Author Name – This will display the name of the author without a link.

-- Permalink – This will display the URL for your blog post
+- Category Title – This will display the name of the category for the content.

-- Post Link – This will display the title for your blog post as a link back to your post
+- Post Link – This will display the title of the content with a link to the content.

-- Post Title – This will display the title for your blog post
+- Post Title – This will display the title of the content.

-- Site Title – This will display the name of your site
+- Site Link – This will display the name of your site with a link to the home page.

-- Tagline – This will display the tagline for your site
+- Site Title – This will display the name of your site without a link.

 Here’s a video on how to use our RSS Content settings: